Stream-Decked/stream-decked.github.io/src/streamdecked/mod-developers/registry.md

 ## The layout

-A layout is `void populate(DeckSurface surface)` plus an optional `appliesTo(surface)` that lets it opt out, e.g. when it needs a touchscreen or 32 keys.
+A layout is `void populate(DeckSurface surface)` plus an optional `appliesTo(surface)` that lets it opt out, e.g., when it needs a touchscreen or 32 keys.

 ```java
 surface.setButton(0, DeckButton.text("Hi", 0xFFFFFFFF, 0xFF4477AA, this::sayHi));